 - How do I maintain my patent?

-- How do I exploit my patent?
-Where do I find advice and funding schemes?
+- How do I use my patent?
+Where do I find advice and funding support?

 Creating a business plan for your patent is largely a case-by-case situation that depends on the nature of your invention, whether you intend to produce and sell it yourself or license it to another company, and the general market demand for your patented invention among other factors.
 You can browse our resources section for general strategic information and a list of available grants and awards for prospective and current patent holders, but are encouraged to contact a lawyer for strategic advice tailored to your particular circumstances.

 - What does publication of patent applications entail?

 Generally, all applications are published in their patent office's patent eighteen months after their priority or filing date.
 This publication is intended to provide notice to the public of the application or patent, to discourage infringement and enable third parties to weigh in on the application process in some circumstances.

 A licence is an agreement between an owner of rights and an individual or corporate licensee, giving the licensee permission to use licensed rights.
 You may wish to enter into a licencing agreement as a way to capitalize on your patent rights, such as where you do not wish to be involved in marketing and sales or where you do not have the capacity to make your invention yourself.
 Licences can also enable you to open up a new channel of distribution, including opening up markets in other geographical areas where you do not operate.
 Drafting and executing licensing agreements is generally done on a case-by-case basis between two parties through a process of negotiation.

 - When can I say "patent pending" in my promotional materials?

 You can say "patent pending" once you have filed either a provisional or a or a regular patent application in the jurisdiction in which you are distributing these promotional materials.

 - Can I get a tax break by donating my patent?